 DAW educational tools

-The Audio A/B Machine The Audio A/B Machine turns your DAW into a high definition audio gear testing device.
-It allows the efficient creation of controlled, repeatable, multitrack audio A/B comparisons between alternative designs of virtually every type of audio gear including: microphones, cables, preamps, interfaces, recorders, mixers, plug-ins, and speaker systems.
-In addition, its two independent 32 track mixing and mastering signal paths allow you to critically listen to and visually study, side-by-side comparisons of multitrack mastered mixes that have competing plug-in configurations.
-The series of RTA tests for plug-ins can alert you to any detrimental artifacts a plug-in may be adding to your mix.
+The Audio A/B Machine turns your DAW into a high definition audio gear testing device.
+It allows the efficient creation of controlled, repeatable, multitrack audio comparisons between alternative designs of virtually every type of audio gear including: microphones, cables, preamps, interfaces, recorders, mixers, plug-ins, plug-in vs. hardware, speaker systems and acoustics.
+In addition, its two 32 track mixing and mastering signal paths allow you to critically listen to and visually study, side-by-side comparisons of multitrack mastered mixes that have competing plug-in configurations.
+The series of RTA tests for plug-ins can alert you to unintentional artifacts a plug-in may be adding to your mix.
 The audio gear tests can reveal problematic gear.
-Please check theabcd.com’s requirements page for details before enrolling.
+The “TestTones” for the visual tests are artifact free down to -180 dB, 0 to 96 kHz.
+The sound sources for the audio tests include unprocessed recordings of virtually every type of popular musical instrument, numerous male and female vocalists, and five diverse musical genres.
+Please check the requirements page for details about carrying out the advanced comparisons.

 The Audio A/B Machine – 3 DAW files, 1.5 gigabyte, PDF manual, 144 pages, 53 WAV sound clips, 13 embedded or linked videos, 590 megabytes: $39.95